-- Investment strategy and the risks and anticipated returns associated with different investment strategies and asset classes. - Assist with the selection, ongoing monitoring and review of investment managers and custodian. - Advise the Director of Finance on the preparation of the SIP.

-3.6 Director of Finance
+- Investment strategy and the risks and anticipated returns associated with different investment strategies and asset classes. - Assist with the selection, ongoing monitoring and review of investment managers and custodian. - Advise the Director of Finance on the preparation of the SIP. - 3.6 Executive Director Corporate Services (replacing Director of Finance role)

-The Director of Finance and Pensions Team are responsible for:
+The Executive Director Corporate Services and Pensions Team are responsible for:

-- The execution of policy decisions and operational running of the Fund - Administrative arrangements with investment managers, custodian and advisers. - Preparation of reports for the Committee. - Preparing the Fund annual report and accounts. - Regular interim briefing meetings with investment managers.

-- Ensuring that the SIP and other relevant Fund documentation is reviewed and updated periodically, and ensuring compliance by investment managers with the SIP and Investment Management Agreements. - 3.7 The Pension Board as defined by sections 5 (1) and (2) of the Public Service Pensions Act 2013, will be responsible for:
+- The execution of policy decisions and operational running of the Fund - Administrative arrangements with investment managers, custodian and advisers. - Preparation of reports for the Committee. - Preparing the Fund annual report and accounts. - Regular interim briefing meetings with investment managers. - Ensuring that the SIP and other relevant Fund documentation is reviewed and updated periodically, and ensuring compliance by investment managers with the SIP and Investment Management Agreements. - 3.7The Pension Board as defined by sections 5 (1) and (2) of the Public Service Pensions Act 2013, will be responsible for: